 Of particular interest would be projects which diversify the geographical focus of current research into the urban night, either by looking at cities in regions which have had less focus, or by finding urban spaces which have not been explored at night.
-As well as night, I could also supervise topics which engaged with theories or concepts of ecosophy, including in partiuclar the work of Felix Guattari or Gregory Bateson.
 I am also interested in broader urban or social geography topics which might link to regeneration, production of subjectivity, practice theories or concepts of temporality, and could certainly form part of a supervisory team on a range of topics in these areas.

 Some potential topic areas on which I might lead in particular include:

 - The role of alcohol and leisure (the ‘night-time economy’) in cities

 - The governance and planning around alcohol in public places

 - The relationship of different social groups to alcohol

 Artificial Lighting and Darkness

 - The emergence of Dark Skies places and other forms of night-time protection